BirthdayResearch/jellyfishsdk/website/docs/jellyfish/design.md

 ## Protocol agnostic core

-JellyfishClient in `jellyfish-core` is a protocol agnostic DeFiChain client implementation with APIs separated into their category.
+JellyfishClient in `api-core` is a protocol agnostic DeFiChain client implementation with APIs separated into their category.
 The protocol-agnostic core enable independent communication protocols, allowing vendor-agnostic middleware adaptable to any needs.